About Us

 What We Study

-Heart failure is complex, but at its core, it results in a reduced ability of the heart to fill with blood and then pump it throughout the body.
-The pump function of the whole heart is driven by the ability of millions of heart cells (myocytes) to contract with every heart beat.
-Inside each of these cells is a specialized protein lattice called the myofilament, which is what actually causes myocytes, and the heart, to contract.
+At its core, Heart failure results in a reduced ability of the heart to fill with blood and then pump it throughout the body.
+This pumping function is driven by the ability of millions of heart cells (myocytes) to contract with every heart beat.
+Inside each of these cells is a protein lattice called the myofilament, which is what causes myocytes, and the heart, to contract.

 What We Do

-The Kirk lab is currently supported by funding from the American Heart Association, the Department of Defense, the NIH National Heart, Lung, and Blood Institute, the NIH Institute on Alcohol Abuse and Alcoholism, the NIH National Institute on Aging, the Loyola University Cardiovascular Research Institute, and partnerships with the pharmaceutical industry.
+The Kirk lab is supported by funding from the National Institutes of Health, the American Heart Association, the Department of Defense, the Loyola University Cardiovascular Research Institute, and partnerships with the pharmaceutical industry.